octoblu/mobiblu/README.md

     - Create Directory if needed.

-## Additional

-Temporarily we need to compile the plugins controller with browserify.

-First change to the `./www/public/plugins` directory.

-Then run `browserify index.js -s 'octobluMobile' > ./bundles/index.js`

 **After every change to the app files you'll have to recompile by pressing enter in the steroids prompt.**